A Generalized Matching Reconfiguration Problem: Proof of Theorem

-\paragraph {Runtime analysis.} We have already seen above that the overall running time of handling the good edges of $\cM'$ throughout the algorithm is $O(|\cM| +|\cM'|)$.
-We partition the edges of $H = \cM \cup \cM'$ into alternating blue-red simple paths and cycles, and order them so that the paths and cycles of positive colored weight appear first, which can be easily done in time $O(|\cM| +|\cM'|)$.
-The treatment of each alternating path or cycle $\Pi$ in $H$ is done by making a call to Procedure $ReplaceBlueRed(\cM^*, \cM', \Pi)$, where we partition the resulting transformation into batches of size $O(\frac 1 \eps)$ each; summing over all paths in $H$, this can also be easily achieved in time $O(|\cM| +|\cM'|)$.
-Therefore, the total running time of the transformation of $\T$ into $\T'$ is $O(|\cM| +|\cM'|)$, thus completing the proof of Theorem~\ref{th:main}. \QED \end {proof}
+\paragraph* {Runtime analysis.} We partition the edges of $H = \cM \cup \cM'$ into alternating blue-red simple paths and cycles, and order them so that the paths and cycles of positive colored weight appear first, which can be easily done in time $O(|\cM| +|\cM'|)$.
+The treatment of each alternating path or cycle $\Pi$ in $H$ is done by making a call to Procedure $ReplaceBlueRed(\cM^*, \cM', \Pi)$, where we partition the resulting transformation into batches of size $O(\frac 1 \eps)$ each; summing over all paths in $H$, this can also be easily done in time $O(|\cM| +|\cM'|)$.
+The total time required for handling the good edges of $\cM'$ throughout the algorithm is $O(|\cM| +|\cM'|)$, hence the running time of the transformation is $O(|\cM| +|\cM'|)$.

-\begin {remark} We recall that in the unweighted case, when $|\cM| < |\cM'|$, it was possible to gradually transform $\cM$ to $\cM'$ without ever being in deficit compared go the initial value of $\cM$, i.e., $|\cM^*| \ge |\cM|$ throughout the transformation process.
-However, if $|\cM'| \le |\cM|$, we showed in Remark~\ref{re:opt} that this was no longer the case, by taking $\cM$ and $\cM'$ such that $H = \cM \oplus \cM'$ is a simple alternating cycle of any positive length.
-Throughout any transformation process and until treating the last edge of the cycle, it must be that $|\cM^*| < |\cM|$, that is, there is always a deficit of at least one unit until the very end.

-In the weighted case, however, quantifying this deficit throughout the process is more subtle, and there are examples where $w(\cM') > w(\cM)$, yet in every gradual transformation of $\cM$ to $\cM'$, we have $w(\cM^*) < w(\cM)$ throughout the transformation.
-As an example, for parameters $k>0,\delta, A > 0$, consider $\cM$ and $\cM'$ so that $H = \cM \oplus \cM'$ is a simple alternating cycle of length $k$, so that the edges in $\cM$ (blue edges in the above terminology) all have the same weight $A$ and the edges in $\cM'$ (red edges) all have the same weight $A+\Delta$.
-It is easy to verify that for any transformation from $\cM$ to $\cM'$, we are always in a deficit of at least $A-k\Delta$ compared to the initial value of $w(\cM)$ throughout the transformation.
-Therefore, by choosing $k, \delta$ and $A$ appropriately\footnote{Choose any values of $k, \delta$ and $A$ so that $k\delta \ll A$, and $1/\e \ll k$ will do,}, the deficit over the initial value $w(\cM)$ is at least $w(\cM')/2|M|$ throughout the entire transformation process, even when allowing to partition the gradual transformation into phases of size $1/\e$. \end {remark}